mitwire/mitwire.com/README.md

-**Another Personal Social Links Website**
+**Another Personal Social Media Links Website**
 ----------------------------------------
 Mitwire.com is a simple, stylish, and clean website for social media links.

 **Liscense**
 ------------------------------------------
-Mitwire.com is under the GNU General Public Liscense
+This website is under the [GNU General Public Liscense](https://www.gnu.org/licenses/gpl-3.0.en.html)

+This website is a simplified version of [KanekiWeb's Website](https://github.com/KanekiWeb/kanekiweb.github.io)